The Best Tool Brands of 2022

 Bosch is credited with introducing the first hammer drill in 1932, and that tradition of invention continues with the company boasting the development of at least 100 new products every year.
 High manufacturing standards make them among the most reliable tools available.
 While undoubtedly a premium brand, many Bosch tools are within the price range of keen DIY enthusiasts.

-Known for: DeWalt’s extensive range of high-performance power tools have long been the choice of contractors and tradespeople.
+About the Brand: DeWalt’s extensive range of high-performance power tools have long been one of the top choices of contractors and tradespeople.

 Back in 1924, Pennsylvania craftsman Raymond E. DeWalt took a standard chop saw and made the first radial arm saw, a tool that gained immense popularity in pro woodworking shops.
 DeWalt Inc. was formed in 1947.
 The company now has factories in a number of countries and seven manufacturing facilities in the U.S. In 2010, DeWalt became part of the Stanley Black & Decker Group.